Is a Prestigious Job the same as a Prestigious Country? A Case Study on Multilingual Sentence Embeddings and European Countries: Methodology

 \subsection{Embedding Analysis Method}

 We base our methodology on an unsupervised method for extracting semantic dimensions from sentence embeddings, originally introduced in the context of moral institutions \citep{schramowski22language}.
-The study attempts to extract the moral sentiment of English verb phrases using SentenceBert.
+The original study analyzed the moral sentiment of English verb phrases using SentenceBERT.

-The method consists of three steps: First, they generate templated sentences associating verbs with morality (e.g., ``You should smile.'', ``It is good to smile.'').
-Second, the sentences are processed with SentenceBert, and the representations are averaged for each phrase.
-Third, they apply PCA over the representations.
+The method consists of three steps: \begin{enumerate} \item Generate templated sentences associating verbs with morality (e.g., ``You should smile.'', ``It is good to smile.'') and average them for each verb.
+I.e., there is one average sentence embedding per verb. \item The sentences are processed with SentenceBERT, and the representations are averaged for each phrase. \item Apply PCA over the representations. \end{enumerate}

 The results show that the most significant dimension roughly corresponds to the moral sentiment of the phrases.
+They use multiple templates so that linguistic differences and potential verb connotations average out.
+Using templated sentences also eliminates linguistic diversity in the data.
+Because of that, the main principle component does capture linguistic differences but the most prominent semantic nuances across the verbs when used in the specific context of moral intuitions.

-We adopt this method in a more explorative setup.
-We use a similar set of template sentences and average their embeddings.
-Then, we analyze what the most prominent PCA dimension correlates to when the models are prompted with different templates.
+We extend this method to a more exploratory setup.
+We use a similar set of template sentences, putting countries and occupations in the context of prestige.
+We average their embeddings and get the main principle component using PCA.
+Then, using three different template sets, we analyse what the main principle component best correlates with.